Citizens Memorial Healthcare: IT Awards – Project Infocare

-CMH was also named to the Hospital & Health Networks Most Wired-Small & Rural Hospital list in 2005, 2006 and 2007.
+CMH was also named to the Hospital & Health Networks Most Wired–Small & Rural Hospital list in 2005, 2006 and 2007.
 And, to the Most Wired Top 100 list in 2008.

 CMH has received numerous grants to expand the system and to demonstrate the value of the EMR.
 A grant received in 2007 will allow CMH to create a national model program to track and measure quality health standards in the ambulatory care setting.

 Quality awards

 Citizens Memorial Healthcare has been awarded numerous quality awards throughout the system.
 In 1993, CMH was selected as one of the top ten rural hospitals in the United States.
 Citizens Memorial Healthcare Facility and Butterfield Residential Care Center were the first two long-term care facilities in the nation to receive OSHA's VPP Star Status.
 Today, all five CMH long-term care facilities and Butterfield Residential Care Center are recognized with VPP status.

 CMH's long-term care facilities also have been recognized for quality of care.
 Parkview Healthcare Facility received the prestigious Primaris Nursing Home Quality Award in recognition of care quality and innovative efforts to promote and advance continual improvement.

 Ash Grove Healthcare Facility received the American Health Care Association (AHCA)/National Center for Assisted Living (NCAL) Step I Quality Award.
-Of more than 16,000 long-term care facilities in the United States, only three in Missouri will received the award in 2007.
+Of more than 16,000 long-term care facilities in the United States, only three in Missouri received the award in 2007.

 CMH Home Care Services was nominated as a finalist for the Primaris quality award and was nominated as a finalist in the Springfield Business Journal for top home care agencies in southwest Missouri.

 CMH Home Care has received additional quality awards including the Home Care Elite award from OCS, which is given to agencies who are considered in the top 25% of all agencies in the United States related to quality of care and financial performance.